 - Likes to sing songs and tell stories

 - Has experience working with young children

 - Reads fluently and can be flexible about reading pictures and not just the text

 In my opinion, the perfect teacher for a young child does not require a teaching degree.
-Of course, an education degree and professional experience in teaching would be ideal.
-However, with all due respect for hard-working teachers, sometimes school-based teachers are used to teaching via textbook and may not be flexible enough to adapt to a young child’s developmental level.
+Of course, an education degree and professional teaching experience would be ideal.
+However, with all due respect for hard-working teachers, sometimes classroom-based teachers are used to following a set curriculum and may not be willing to adapt to a child’s developmental level and unique interests.
 Therefore, my advice is to have an open mind in your search for the best language teacher.
-Here are 9 ways to find a foreign language teacher for your child!

 1. Hire a nanny, au pair, or babysitter

-If you are not fluent in the desired foreign language, a multilingual nanny, au pair, or regular babysitter is the ideal teacher for a young child because they spend one-on-one time in normal daily routine.
+If you are not fluent in the desired foreign language, a multilingual nanny, au pair, or regular babysitter is the best potential language teacher for a young children.
+This special caregiver can spend one-on-one time with your child in normal daily routine.
 For optimal learning, this person should come several days per week for a few hours per day – as much as your budget allows.
 Once a week is not enough.
 We’ve had wonderful luck finding Korean-speaking caregivers through Care.com, and you can filter caregivers by language on their website.

 Previously, my daughter had a native Korean-speaking nanny for the first 2 years of her life.
 Between age 2-3, my daughter had an English-speaking nanny.
 I tried to find a Korean or Chinese-speaking nanny or babysitter, but quality of care is more important than language, so she was monolingual that year and forgot most of her Korean.
 After that nanny moved away (when my daughter was 3 and my son was just born), we found our current nanny Korean-speaking nanny who is now part of our family.
 We are still very close with my daughter’s first nanny and my daughter periodically chats with her in Korean over FaceTime!